pharo-open-documentation/pharo-wiki/Baselines.md

 #### To a local git project

-Sometime we do not have access to internet and we want to define dependencies to local git repositories.
+Sometimes, we do not have access to internet and we want to define dependencies to local git repositories.

 Those works like in the previous section but with this repository format: